 3) a green jalapeno (or less if you do not like spicy food)

 8) 1/2 tsp of ground cinnamon

 9) salt to taste

 10) 1 tsp of concentrated tamarind ( you can get this from any East Asian or Middle Eastern store)

 Place a big pot on high heat and fill it with 5 cups of water.
 Let boil.SALT WELL, this is the only chance for you to add salt to the mixture.
 So, salt it well so that the dough has enough salt in it, or else it will taste very bland.

-Add 2 cups of water, cover and let boil for about 10 minutes on SIMMER.
+Add 2 cups of water, cover and let boil for about 10 minutes on simmer.
 Then add the tomato paste and cover and let simmer for another 5 minutes.
-Add salt to taste, and serve immediately with hot aseeda.
+Add salt to taste, and serve immediately with hot Aseed.

 Note: we also serve fenugreek (Hulba) traditionally with this dish.
 We spoon it in the middle.
-For the recipe please refer to recipe 26 in this album.
+For the recipe please go to the following link: Hulbah